jarl93/kcurves/README.md

 **Note:** All the commands should be executed from the main folder of your project (where you executed the git clone).

 The default configuration file "./configs/synthetic_generation.yaml" is a configuration file to set the functions parameters to generate the data.
-You can create your own file or modify default one, if you create a new one please change the last parameter when executing the script.
+You can create your own file or modify default one, if you create a new one don't forget to change the last parameter when executing the script.

 # Visualize the data generated